tjfulle/matmodlab/_sources/intro/general.txt

 Using Matmodlab
 ===============

-The Matmodlab.Simulator is run as a terminal application (see :ref:`model_create_and_execute`, for details).
+The Matmodlab.Simulator is run in batch mode from the command line (see :ref:`model_create_and_execute`, for details).
 The main input the Matmodlab.Simulator is a python script containing directives and data required for the simulation.
 Directions on generating input scripts are provided in